 She argued that critical to slowing the virus has been social distancing, yet the Bureau of Prisons ignored it by shipping more individuals into the prison, and stoked the outbreak by accepting a busload of prisoners who had been temporarily incarcerated at a jail in Oklahoma where there was a high infection rate.
 She said by adding infected prisoners, it strained resources, causing COVID to spread through the Waseca inmate population, at a time when U.S. Attorney General William Barr had told prisons to reduce their numbers.

 Brisbois pressed Diegel on whether prisoners' releases could be handled individually by the sentencing federal judge without the ACLU suit, a procedure now in practice.

 But Diegel said it was a systemic problem requiring a class-action suit and there was legal precedent for the court to act on behalf of all the women.
 She said that only 55 Waseca prisoners had been released under the federal CARES Act out of 350 who requested it.

-Secord said the Bureau of Prisons had exercised discretion on whom to release, and it was not subject to judicial review.
+Secord said that the Bureau of Prisons had exercised discretion on who to release, and it was not subject to judicial review.

 She said Waseca officials had responded "responsibly and appropriately" after the outbreak, requiring masks, developing sanitation protocols and providing appropriate and timely medical care.

-But the ACLU offered examples of medical care being delayed or denied and protocols not implemented.
+But the ACLU offered examples where medical care was delayed or denied and protocols were not implemented.

 Randy Furst • 612-673-4224